nitishdayal/notes/angular2/TUTORIAL_02_HERO_EDITOR.md

 If we try to use the double curly brackets as a way to receive data back from the user, it won't work.
-Interpolation provides _one way_ data binding, meaning that the data will always reflect what is on server-side/whatever information the application already has.
+Interpolation provides _one way_ data binding, meaning that the data will always reflect server-side/whatever information the application already has.
 In order to receive user inputs as well, we need to set up _two way_ data binding.

 In order to take advantage of two-way data binding, we need to **import the `FormsModule` into our application**.
-This is done at the app module level; by importing the `FormsModule` at the apps module level and providing it as an argument to the 'imports' property of `@NgModule`, it is made avaiable to the rest of the application bootstrapped from this particular module.
+This is done at the app module level; by importing the `FormsModule` at the apps module level and providing it to the 'imports' property of `@NgModule`, it becomes available to the rest of the application bootstrapped from this particular module.

 Before & After HTML Template: